 Wendy Johnson Costa is an artist living in the northwest corner of Connecticut.
 She is a fierce advocate for the Earth, and uses her infrared photography to bring attention to its beauty and fragile state.
-She presents nature as a force to be revered, while at the same time hinting at signs of nature falling prey to our accelerating climate crisis.
+She presents nature as a force to be revered, while at the same time hints at signs of nature falling prey to our accelerating climate crisis.

 Photographs join the State of Connecticut Art Collection